Intrinsic structure of relaxor ferroelectrics from first principles

-To study dipolar properties, we focus on the displacement $\mathbf{d}_i$ of any B-site ion-$i$ away from the geometric center of its oxygen octahedron cage. $\mathbf{d}_i$ is strongly correlated with local (primitive-cell) dipole moments~\footnote{the local dipole moment can be rigorously defined from the Wannier-center representation of the polarization prescribed by the berry-phase theory~\cite{Resta2007, RevModPhys.84.1419} as in Ref.~\cite{pto2025prb}}, and the softening of its vibration is a signature of ferroelectric phase transition~\cite{rabe2007physics}.
-The displacement of the A-site ion (Pb) from neighboring oxygen ions can also describe local polarity ~\cite{takenaka2017slush, eremenko2019local}, but it is less informative here regarding the interplay of CS and local polarity.
-At low temperature, the behaviors of $\mathbf{d}_i$ for B sites in different clusters are found to be drastically different.
-The sharp contrast is shown by Fig.~\ref{fig:dipolar}(a), which depicts the probability density function (PDF) $p(d_i^x, d_i^y)$ of Nb ions in the Nb cluster (Nb-I for brevity), Nb ions in the rock-salt cluster (Nb-II), and generic magnesium ions.
+Then, we study how CS shapes polar nanoregions (PNRs) in relaxors~\cite{wakimoto2002ferroelectric, blinc2003field, jeong2005direct, gehring2009reassessment, fu2009relaxor, kumar2021atomic}.
+We characterize local polarity in PMN using the displacement $\mathbf{d}_i$ of each B-site ion $i$ from the geometric center of its oxygen octahedral cage. $\mathbf{d}_i$ is strongly correlated with local (primitive-cell) dipole moments~\footnote{The local dipole moment can be rigorously defined from the Wannier-center representation of polarization prescribed by Berry-phase theory~\cite{Resta2007, RevModPhys.84.1419}, as in Ref.~\cite{pto2025prb}.}, and the softening of its vibration is a signature of ferroelectric phase transitions~\cite{rabe2007physics}.
+The displacement of the A-site Pb ion relative to neighboring oxygen ions can also describe local polarity~\cite{takenaka2017slush, eremenko2019local}, but it is less informative for understanding the role of chemical heterogeneity~\cite{SupplementalMaterial}.
+A temperature-dependent characterization of the probability density function (PDF) of $\mathbf{d}_i$ is reported in Appendix D, showing how dipolar disorder quenches as temperature decreases from 700 K to 100 K, in agreement with the phenomenological picture of different stages of relaxor ferroelectricity~\cite{bokov2020recent}.

-In general, the features of the PDFs are consistent with the phenomenology of different stages of relaxor ferroelectricity.
-Above the so called Burns temperature $T_{\text{B}}\approx 620$K~\cite{burns1983glassy}, the PDF associated with Nb-I, Nb-II, and Mg all display spherical symmetry, signifying a trivial paraelectric state.
-Below $T_{\text{B}}$ and above the freezing temperature $T_{\text{f}}\approx 220$K~\cite{viehland1991glassy}, there are signs of quenching disorder in $\mathbf{d}_i$ of Nb-I and Nb-II.
-Below $T_{\text{f}}$, the disorder in $\mathbf{d}_i$ of Nb-I and Nb-II is substantially quenched, in other words frozen, which is associated with the so called non-ergodic relaxor phase.
-Meanwhile, the variation in the PDFs associated with Mg is much less drastic.
-Hence, the polar fluctuation associated with Mg ions plays a minor role in shaping dielectric properties.

-Many qualitative differences between Nb-I and Nb-II can be identified from the PDFs.
-Some are finite size effects due to insufficient self-averaging, such as the weak breaking of mirror symmetry (e.g. $x\rightarrow -x$) in the PDF, which is evident for $T\leq 250$K. One may eliminate this artifact by simulating a larger supercell optimized by FIRE-Swap.
-Here, we examine the essential difference that is not obscured by finite size effects and, meanwhile, is most relevant to how CS shapes relaxor ferroelectricity: the PDF of Nb-I at $T=100$K displays a continuous distribution of disorder, while the PDF of Nb-II is much less diffusive and has strong separated peaks.
-It is implied that Nb-II should be less electrically susceptible than Nb-I because of its rigidity.
-The flexible $\mathbf{d}_i$ of Nb-I and its continuous distribution are reminiscent of polar nanoregions (PNRs)~\cite{wakimoto2002ferroelectric, blinc2003field, jeong2005direct, gehring2009reassessment, fu2009relaxor, kumar2021atomic} postulated as the key mechanism of relaxor ferroelectricity.